starfy84/PCTeacher/README.md

 # PCTeacher

-A program that changes various attributes about teaching to aid those with mental disabilities.
+An assitive program that changes various attributes about teaching to aid those with mental disabilities reducing the time required for one on one teaching.

 Teacher writes up a single lesson, and multple lessons are generated based on the single lesson.

 Attributes: